Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [ ] Alternate credentials in Azure DevOps.
 - [ ] user accounts in Azure Active Directory (Azure AD).
 - [ ] managed identities in Azure Active Directory (Azure AD).\

-### You have an application that consists of several Azure App Service web apps and Azure functions.
-You need to assess the security of the web apps and the functions.
-Which Azure feature can you use to provide a recommendation for the security of the application?

-- [ ] Security & Compliance in Azure Log Analytics.
-- [ ] Resource health in Azure Service Health.
-- [ ] Smart Detection in Azure Application Insights.
-- [x] Compute & apps in Azure Security Center.

 ### DRAG DROP - Your company has an Azure subscription named Subscription1.
 Subscription1 is associated to an Azure Active Directory tenant named contoso.com.
 You need to provision an Azure Kubernetes Services (AKS) cluster in Subscription1 and set the permissions for the cluster by using RBAC roles that reference the identities in contoso.com.
 Which three objects should you create in sequence?
 To answer, move the appropriate objects from the list of objects to the answer area and arrange them in the correct order.
 Select and Place: